 • Control Point (CP) location on the map?

 • Destruction Point (DP) location on the map?

 • Firing Point (FP) location on the map?

 • Sentries locations on the map?

 • Fragmentation Radius on the map? (distance measure using 'circle')

 • Nearest Village location on the map?

-• Nearest Hospital Location on the map?
+Nearest Hospital Location on the map?

 • Nearest HLS Location on the map?

 • Other Pertient Info if significant?

-2. Provide KML/KMZ File Submit Electronic File separate, with Dems Order or insert in the box bel ow.
-1. Demolition Site Map Showing required positions To insert "kmz" file, click: Insert/ Object/ Create from File/ Browse/ Display as Icon/ Ok
+2. Provide KML/KMZ File Submit Electronic File separate, with Dems Order or insert in the box belo ow.
+To insert "kmz" file, click: Insert/ Object/ Create from File/ Browse/ Display as Icon/ Ok